-A complete refurbishment of a penthouse apartment in a converted church near the famous Beatles crossing in St John’s Wood.
+A complete refurbishment of a penthouse apartment in a converted church near the famous Beatles crossing and the Abbey Road Studios in St John’s Wood.

-Either side of the new kitchen, we designed concrete clad bathrooms with a fully lit ceiling made of plexiglass panels.
+On either side of the new kitchen, and accessed from the hallways, we designed concrete clad bathrooms with a fully lit ceiling made of plexiglass panels.
 The walls and flooring are made of real concrete panels.
 While underfloor heating keeps these spaces warm, the panels themselves seem to emanate a cooling feeling.

 New walnut furniture was custom designed throughout and provides storage in the often difficult shaped spaces.